hongyue17/data_analysis_portfolio/README.md

 # Yuchi Lai - Data Analysis Portfolio

 ## About
 Hi, I'm Yuchi Lai!
-I recently graduated with an MSc in Urban Data Science and Analytics from the University of Leeds.
+I graduated with an MSc in Urban Data Science and Analytics from the University of Leeds.
 My academic journey is rooted in a rich technical background with a Bachelor’s in Architecture and extensive experience in data-driven project design and analysis.

 [Link to your article or blog if applicable]